krizzk/be-koszhunter/README.md

-# Ordering System Backend
+# koszhunter System Backend

-Backend project for managing the ordering system from manager and cashier using Node.js and Prisma ORM.
+Backend project for managing the koszhunter system from owner and society using Node.js and Prisma ORM.

 ### Requirements
 Before you begin, make sure you have the following installed: